The King of Perfectly Seamless Tooth Restoration

 Frequently Asked Questions

-Yes, dental crowns can be placed on front teeth.
-They are commonly used to restore and enhance the appearance of front teeth that are discolored, chipped, or misshapen.
+Absolutely, dental crowns can be placed on front teeth.
+They are often used to restore and improve the look of front teeth that are chipped, discoloured, or misshapen.

-The process of getting a dental crown typically involves two visits.
-During the first visit, your tooth will be prepared, impressions will be taken, and a temporary crown will be placed.
-The final visit, usually scheduled a couple of weeks later, involves removing the temporary crown and bonding the permanent crown in place.
+Getting a dental crown usually requires two visits.
+During the initial appointment, the tooth is prepared, impressions are taken, and a temporary crown is placed.
+The second visit, typically a couple of weeks later, involves removing the temporary crown and securely attaching the permanent one.

-Dental crowns are designed to blend in naturally with your other teeth.
-They are customized to match the color, shape, and size of your existing teeth, making them virtually indistinguishable from your natural teeth.
+Dental crowns are crafted to blend seamlessly with your natural teeth.
+They are customised to match the colour, size, and shape of your existing teeth, making them appear natural and unnoticeable.

-In some cases, a damaged dental crown may be repaired.
-However, depending on the extent of the damage, it may be necessary to replace the crown entirely.
-Your dentist will assess the condition of the crown and recommend the most appropriate course of action.
+In certain cases, a damaged crown can be repaired.
+However, if the damage is significant, it may be necessary to replace the crown entirely.
+Your dentist will assess the crown’s condition and suggest the most suitable solution.

-The lifespan of a dental crown can vary depending on several factors, including oral hygiene practices, biting forces, and habits like teeth grinding.
-On average, dental crowns can last between 10 to 15 years, but with proper care and regular dental check-ups, they can often last even longer.
+The durability of a dental crown depends on several factors, including oral hygiene habits, biting forces, and behaviours like teeth grinding.
+On average, dental crowns last between 10 and 15 years, but with diligent care and routine dental check-ups, they can often last even longer.